bitovi/academy/README.md

 npm run deploy
 ```

-Doing so requires access to the Bitovi Hubspot Access token and Campaign Id, which can be found in Bitovi's 1Password `Academy` vault.
+Doing so requires access to the Bitovi Hubspot Access token and Campaign Id, which can be found in Bitovi’s 1Password `Academy` vault.
 Add them to a new `.env` file in this repos root directory:

 ```
 HUBSPOT_TOKEN=<access token>